Douglas coat of arms

 Commissions include numerous exhibition catalogues for London galleries and museums, and various commissions from book and magazine publishers.
 Clients include: the Daily Telegraph, Veuve Clicquot, Harpers, Grayson Perry, Schroders, the Guggenheim Museum New York, the Oldie, Legal and General, Halcyon Days, Linklaters, EC one jewellery, the Royal Overseas League, the Stephen Lacey Gallery, Jocasta Innes, Sydney L Moss, the Royal Society of Literature and Bernard Quaritch.

-She has exhibited collections of her portraits at the Stephen Bartley Gallery, the Minories Gallery Colchester, and recently at the Golden Heart Pub Spitalfields.
+She has exhibited collections of her portraits at the Stephen Bartley Gallery, the Minories Gallery Colchester, and recently at the Golden Heart Pub in Spitalfields.

 The National Portrait Gallery has acquired more than sixty portraits for their archival collection.